Transport and Equilibrium in Non-Conservative Systems: Introduction

-We now envision the $\varepsilon\to 0$, $n\to\infty$ limit of these dynamics.
-Here, we make no claims to a rigorous derivation; we simply perform the analog of the calculations done in \cite{P} for the Ising case wherein the Cahn--Hilliard and Cahn--Allen equations were acquired.
-I.e., we expand terms and, scaling time by $\varepsilon^{-1}$ and neglecting correlations, we retain only the leading order in $\varepsilon$.
-As is not terribly difficult to show, the resultant equation for the particle density $N$ at $x\in A$ is given by $\frac{\partial N}{\partial t} = \nabla^{2}N + \nabla\cdot N\nabla w_{N}$, i.e., exactly the McKean--Vlasov equation, Eq.(\ref{ABC}).
+which is considered to be fixed.
+We concern ourselves with an informal discussion of the $\e \rightarrow 0$ limit with the scaling $n\e^d \rightarrow NV$ for some $N > 0$.
+The advantage of the lattice discretization is that it enables the usage of \emph{particle systems} to induce dynamics in a straightforward fashion.

-Regarding this course of events as \textit{satisfactory} as far as the canonical distribution is concerned, we may derive, in a similar fashion, a dynamic for the grand canonical ensemble.
-We thus consider the $n$--particle Hamiltonian to be augmented by a chemical potential term and cell--configurations $\mathbf X$ with variable total particle content, $n = n(\mathbf X)$.
-I.e.,
+We re--emphasize that we make no claims to a rigorous derivation; we simply perform the analog of the calculations done in \cite{P} for the Ising case wherein the Cahn--Hilliard and Cahn--Allen equations were acquired.
+Explicitly, we expand terms and, scaling time appropriately and neglecting correlations, we retain only the leading order in $\varepsilon$.
+As we will see, the resultant equation for the particle density $N$ at $x\in A$ is given by $\frac{\partial N}{\partial t} = \nabla^{2}N + \nabla\cdot (N\nabla w_{N})$, i.e., exactly the McKean--Vlasov equation, Eq.~\eqref{ABC}.
+Then, adding terms which allow the particle content to fluctuate, we shall arrive at the dynamical equation we wish to study.

-We define transitions as previously but in addition we now allow for additional transitions: $\triangle(\mathbf X, \mathbf Y) \neq 0$ for $\eta_z(\mathbf Y) = \eta_z(\mathbf X) \pm 1$ so, explicitly, single particles can simply appear or disappear.
-The rate for the disappearance of a particle proceeds exactly as anticipated by the energetics while the rate for the spontaneous appearance of a particle is augmented by a factor of $|\textsc{c}_{\varepsilon}|^{-1}$.
-This later condition, which is innate, tends to keep the \textit{cell} occupation numbers of order unity.
-Now we may simply take the (informal) $\varepsilon \to 0$ limit which automatically drives the average $n$ to infinity proportional to $\text{Vol.}(A)\varepsilon^{-d}$.
-The result is a grand canonical dynamic:
+Let us now proceed with the discrete calculations.
+Starting with (non--interacting) statics, we assign an \emph{a priori} weight $W(\mathbf X)$ to each configuration $\mathbf X$.
+Later this will be augmented by an interaction expressed via a \emph{Hamiltonian}.
+We choose, on a basis which is not entirely physical, the weights